macpel/MotionService/README.md

 # MotionService
-Detects when the device is in motion
+Detects when the IOS device is in motion (Swift)